-It is amazing how the conscience1Conscience – The internal sense of what is ...continue of human beings agrees with some of the most profound truths contained in the Bible.
+It is amazing how the conscience1Conscience – The internal sense of what is right and wrong that governs a person’s thoughts and actions, urging him or her to do right rather than wrong. of human beings agrees with some of the most profound truths contained in the Bible.
 Although hidden from those steeped in religious dogma, one of the greatest truths that parallels most people’s innate sense of justice and equity is contained in John 5:28-29.
 This is where Yahshua spoke concerning the three eternal destinies of man.2Revelation 22:11

 “Do not be surprised at this: for the hour is coming in which all who are in the graves will hear His voice and come forth — those who have done good, to the resurrection of life and those who have done evil, to the resurrection of condemnation.”